FROM

 + Twice daily game drives

-+ Private vehicle for entire duration
++ Private vehicle for duration

-+ Photographic workshop tuition
++ Photographic guidance in-the-field

 + All conservation fees and gate levies